Monks (Oliver Twist)

-Edward "Monks" Leeford is a character in the 1838 novel Oliver Twist by Charles Dickens.
+Edward "Monks" Leeford is a fictional character and one of the main antagonists (alongside Bill Sikes) in the 1838 novel Oliver Twist by Charles Dickens.
 He is actually the criminally-inclined half-brother of Oliver Twist, but he hides his identity.
 Monks' parents separated when he was a child, and his father had a relationship with a young woman, Agnes Fleming.
 This resulted in Agnes' pregnancy.
 She died in childbirth after giving birth to the baby that would be named Oliver Twist.